Harvey Weinstein Pleads Not Guilty To Sex Assault Charges

 “This defendant used his position, money and power to lure young women into situations where he was able to violate them sexually,” said Assistant District Attorney Joan Illuzzi.

 More than 75 women have come forward publicly to accuse him of misconduct following media reports beginning in October 2017 about his treatment of women with whom he worked.
-A number of actresses, including “Sopranos” star Annabella Sciorra and Rose McGowan, have accused Weinstein of rape.
+A number of actresses, including Uma Thurman, “Sopranos” star Annabella Sciorra and Rose McGowan, have accused Weinstein of rape.

 In February, Los Angeles police submitted three separate potential sexual assault cases against Weinstein to the L.A.
 County District Attorney’s Office.
 The cases remain under review.
 Weinstein is also being investigated by London police.